83rd Academy Awards: Ceremony information

 Furthermore, AMPAS announced that this year's ceremony was "the most interactive awards show in history".
 The Academy revamped their official website oscar.com to include lists of all the nominees and winners, as well as film trailers and exclusive video content produced by both AMPAS and Oscar telecaster ABC.
 Also, via the Academy's Twitter and Facebook pages, people could post questions for any actor or celebrity attending the festivities to answer.
 One of the four Oscar pre-show co-hosts would then pose selected questions to both nominees and attendees alike.
 For a fee of US$4.99, users had online access to two dozen video streams that would take them from the red carpet, through the ceremony and on to the post-telecast Governors Ball.
 Several of the cameras utilized 360-degree views that viewers could direct.

 Several other people participated in the production of the ceremony.
-For a younger writer, France consulted Judd Apatow, who suggested Jordan Rubin who brought in Megan Amram.
+For a younger writer, Franco consulted Judd Apatow, who suggested Jordan Rubin who brought in Megan Amram.
 William Ross served as musical director and conductor for the ceremony.
 Production designer Steve Bass built a new stage design for the ceremony.
 Entertainment Weekly columnist and TV personality Dave Karger greeted guests entering the red carpet.
 Designer Marc Friedland designed a new envelope heralding the winner of each category made from a high-gloss iridescent metallic gold paper stock, with red-lacquered lining that featured the Oscar statuette stamped in satin gold leaf.
 During the run-up to the ceremony, television personality Chris Harrison hosted "Road to the Oscars", a weekly behind-the-scenes video blog.
 Ben Mankiewicz hosted the official ABC pre-show, giving professional betting odds for the winners.
 PS22 Chorus children's choir performed "Over the Rainbow" from The Wizard of Oz at the end of the ceremony.

 According to Rubin, Hathaway was heavily involved during the month of preparation.
 Franco on the other hand was busy shooting movies, while teaching a class and getting both his masters and his PhD.
 When filming started, Hathaway was focused and determined while Franco was more laid back, causing friction.
 In the closing weeks, Franco went back to Apatow who hired four additional writers; in response, Hathaway brought in Liz Feldman.
-This resulted last-minute scrambling.
+This resulted in last-minute scrambling.
 According to Amram, "[a] lot of stuff that made it into the show was written a few days beforehand."
 Franco immediately left after the show ended, catching a flight to make a morning seminar on medieval manuscripts at Yale.